Channel ferry ports

 - Your passport, driving licence (both card and paper part), insurance certificate, vehicle registration document and MOT certificate.
 If you cannot produce these, a gendarme has the right to request that you go and get them immediately, which could involve a rather long journey.

-- A breathyliser (ideally a spare as well) so you can measure your blood alcohol level if required.
+- A breathylser (ideally a spare as well) so you can measure your blood alcohol level if required.
 Disposable ones are easily available at supermarkets, pharmacies etc, and inexpensive.

 Also watch out for...

-- Priority to the right – in built-up areas, unless there are 'give way' markings on side roads, you must give way to vehicles turning out.
+Priority to the right – in built-up areas, unless there are 'give way' markings on side roads, you must give way to vehicles turning out on your right.

 As soon as you roll off the ferry you're subject to French rules of the road.
 Stay within the rules and you'll be fine.
 Above all, enjoy the experience.